Gollum13/indoor-cycling-raspberry-pi/README.md

 Attaching the sensor to the pedal is easy, use a double adhesive tape for the sensor itself, to stick it to the bike shell.
 Then just stick the neodimium magnets to the pedal, making sure the distance when crossing in front of the sensor is around 10 millimeters

 ![Preview](https://github.com/Gollum13/indoor-cycling-raspberry-pi/blob/main/sensor-attach-to-pedal.jpg)

+The two wires coming out from the sensor can be connected to Raspberry Pi without taking in account any polarity, as the magnetic sensor internally is just a switch.